Passwords and security in Outlook for iOS and Android for Exchange Server

 The following are frequently asked questions regarding security design and settings for Outlook for iOS and Android when used with Basic authentication.

-Are user credentials stored in the Outlook service if I block Outlook from accessing my Exchange Server?
+Are user credentials stored in the Office 365-based architecture if I block Outlook from accessing my Exchange Server?

 If you have chosen to block Outlook for iOS and Android from accessing your on-premises Exchange servers, the initial connection will be rejected by Exchange.
 User credentials will not be stored by the Outlook cloud service and the credentials presented in the failed connection attempt are immediately flushed from memory.

-How is the unique device key and user password encrypted in transit to the Outlook service?
+How is the unique device key and user password encrypted in transit to the Office 365-based architecture?

-All communication between the Outlook app and the Outlook service is through an encrypted TLS connection.
-The Outlook app is capable of connecting with the Outlook service and nothing else.
+All communication between the Outlook app and the Office 365-based architecture is through an encrypted TLS connection.
+The Outlook app is capable of connecting with the Office 365-based architecture and nothing else.

-How do I remove a user's credentials and mailbox information from the Outlook service?
+How do I remove a user's credentials and mailbox information from the Office 365-based architecture?

-Option 2: Have all users delete Outlook for iOS and Android.
-All data will be removed from the Outlook service in approximately 3-7 days.
+Have the user uninstall Outlook for iOS and Android on all devices.
+All data will be removed from the Office 365-based architecture in approximately 3-7 days.

 The app is closed or uninstalled, but I still see it connecting to my Exchange server.
 How is this happening?

-The Outlook service decrypts user passwords in runtime compute memory and then uses the decrypted passwords to connect to Exchange.
-Since the Outlook service is connecting to Exchange on behalf of the device in order to fetch and cache mailbox data, it can continue for a short period of time until the service detects that Outlook is no longer requesting data.
+The Office 365-based architecture decrypts user passwords in runtime compute memory and then uses the decrypted passwords to connect to Exchange.
+Since the Office 365-based architecture is connecting to Exchange on behalf of the device to fetch and cache mailbox data, it can continue for a short period until the service detects that Outlook is no longer requesting data.

-If a user uninstalls the app from their device without first using the Delete Account option, the Outlook service will stay connected to your Exchange server until the account becomes inactive, as described above in "Account inactivity and flushing passwords from memory."
-To stop this activity, simply follow Option 1 or Option 3 from the above FAQ, or block the app, as described in Blocking Outlook for iOS and Android.
+If a user uninstalls the app from their device without first using the Delete Account option, the Office 365-based architecture will stay connected to your Exchange server until the account becomes inactive, as described above in "Account inactivity and flushing passwords from memory."
+To stop this activity, follow Option 1 or Option 3 from the above FAQ, or block the app, as described in Blocking Outlook for iOS and Android.

 Is a user password less secure in Outlook for iOS and Android than when using other Exchange ActiveSync clients?

 No. EAS clients generally save user credentials locally on the user's device.
 This means a stolen or compromised device could result in a malicious party gaining access to the user's password.
-With the security design of Outlook for iOS and Android, a malicious party would need unauthorized access to the Outlook service and have physical access to a user's device.
+With the security design of Outlook for iOS and Android, a malicious party would need unauthorized access to the Office 365-based architecture and have physical access to a user's device.

 What happens if a user attempts to use Outlook for iOS and Android after their data has been deleted from the Outlook cloud service?

-If a user account becomes inactive (such as by disabling background app refresh on the device or having their device disconnected from the Internet for a period of time), the Outlook app will reconnect to the Outlook service the next time the app is launched, and the password encryption and email caching process will restart.
+If a user account becomes inactive (such as by disabling background app refresh on the device or having their device disconnected from the Internet for some time), the Outlook app will reconnect to the Office 365-based architecture the next time the app is launched, and the password encryption and email caching process will restart.
 This is all transparent to the user.

 Is there a way to prevent the use of Basic authentication for on-premises mailboxes with Outlook for iOS and Android?